 - Active Participation - Informed by your reading, viewing, and/or listening, participate actively in class discussions and activities

-- 1) Brief in-class presentations related to select readings.
+- 1) In-class presentations related to select readings.

 - 2) Honors reflection log.

 - 3) Final project and oral presentation.
 Students should discuss possible approaches they might take for their final paper/project by the end of the fourth week.
 Students are encouraged to seek out the instructor early, even though they will not have all of the information in hand for the paper/project until later in the course.
 More details available here.

 The final paper/project and the reflection log is due by 5pm on June 8: use this dropbox to submit.
 Any student encountering difficulties turning in their papers on time should consult me as soon as possible.

 - Active and informed participation in class (30% of final grade).